-The camp was already set up on the Leconfield Estate before it was used for Polish refugees, because during the Second World war, it was constructed and used by British, Canadian and American troops, as a staging post, and was made vacant by 1947.
+The camp was already set up on the Leconfield Estate before it was used for Displaced People, because during the Second World war, it was constructed and used by British, Canadian and American troops, as a staging post, and was made vacant by 1947.

 Petworth Camp Number 3 was located on the Northern Banks of the Lower Pond, within the parkland, it contained Nissen huts for perhaps 60 families.
 There was a chapel and a Priest's house, NAAFI shop, one school classroom, and a large community hall.
 There was one main gate and the road ran round the camp in a large circle round the perimeter.
 A second gate had been closed off but one could see where it had been, as the rebuilt wall was quite new.